XavierElChantiry/chatbot-back/README.md

     });
   break;
 ```
-This is hosted on aws.
+This is hosted on AWS.
 The domain it is hosted on is https://chatbotback.us-east-2.elasticbeanstalk.com/